 Ever since I finished this square, I’ve started paying closer attention to pictures of seam treatments and so forth.
 And I have learned something!
-On the square I embellished, very few of the seams actually have the embroidery crossing the seams!
+On the square I embellished, very few of the seams actually have the embroidery crossing the seams.
+Whoops.
 My embellishment mostly floats on top of the seams.
 But it seems, in most of the pictures I’ve persued, that the majority of seam embellishments in crazy quilting actually cross over the seams.

 Well, live and learn.
 And, of course, as a salve for my ignorance, I reminded myself of The Rule of crazy quilting: that there are no rules.